SAP/luigi/docs/luigi-client-api.md

 ## lifecycle

-There are various parameters and functions available to Luigi pertaining to the lifecycle of listeners, navigation nodes, and Event data.
+Use the functions and parameters to define the lifecycle of listeners, navigation nodes, and Event data.

 ### addInitListener

-Registers a listener that is called with a context object as soon as Luigi is instantiated.
-Defer your application bootstrap if you depend on authentication data from Luigi.
+Registers a listener called with the context object as soon as Luigi is instantiated.
+Defer your application bootstrap if you depend on authentication data coming from Luigi.

 #### Parameters